kingston-hackSpace/WaterPump_5V/README.md

 ----
 ## WATER-PROOFING your project

-Water and electricity are dangerious companions.
-If you drop water on your electronic equipment, it can trigger a short-cut and damage the equipment.
+Water and electricity are dangerous together.
+If you drop water on your electronic equipment, it can trigger a short circuit and damage the equipment.

-Waterproofing wire connections: use [Solder Seal Wire Connectors.](https://www.connectormanufacturer.com/solder-seal-wire-connectors/) This connectos withstand water-exposure and even brief submersion without water ingress.
-They are **NOT SUITABLE for water submertion**.
+Waterproofing wire connectors: use [Solder Seal Wire connectors.](https://www.connectormanufacturer.com/solder-seal-wire-connectors/) They resist water exposure and splashing, but are **NOT SUITABLE for submersion**.

 Waterproofing Arduino Box: we advise the use of waterproof cases like [this one](https://thepihut.com/products/flanged-weatherproof-enclosure-with-pg-7-cable-glands) to protect your electronics.